2devs-team/reactter/README.md

 ### Memo

-[`Memo`](https://pub.dev/documentation/reactter/latest/reactter/Memo-class.html) is a class callable with memoization logic which it stores computation results in cacbe, and retrieve that same information from the cache the next time it's needed instead of computing it again.
+[`Memo`](https://pub.dev/documentation/reactter/latest/reactter/Memo-class.html) is a class callable with memoization logic which it stores computation results in cache, and retrieve that same information from the cache the next time it's needed instead of computing it again.

 > **NOTE:**
 > Memoization is a powerful trick that can help speed up our code, especially when dealing with repetitive and heavy computing functions.